Rajeev-K/spark-azure/README.md

 ## kyuubi

-Prepare `spark-defaults.conf` and update it with the right Azure Storage account name and access key, then run `runkyuubi.cmd`.
+Copy `spark-defaults-template.conf` to `spark-defaults.conf` and update it with the right Azure Storage account name and access key, then run `runkyuubi.cmd`.

 You can use beeline to run queries: